tenzikukanzya/speech-to-text-for-livestream/README.md

 The HTML-based GUI allows you to check the transcription results and make detailed settings for the faster-whisper.

+## About This Fork
+This fork is intended to enhance the original [speech-to-text](https://github.com/reriiasu/speech-to-text) functionality by adding English to Japanese translation capabilities and specializing in streaming platforms like twitch.tv and YouTube.
+Please note that currently, no custom features have been implemented.

 ## Transcription speed

 If the sentences are well separated, the transcription takes less than a second.